Benefits of HCPC registration

 • It helps to develop common standards for all Healthcare Scientist practice.
 The HCPC set the standards required for registration, thereby quality assuring education, training and workforce standards.

-• Expansion of roles can be made more easily via regulated groups e.g the proposal to amend the medical entitlements of six HCPC professions, including clinical scientists and biomedical scientists, to supply and administer medicines using a Patient Group Direction.
+• Expansion of roles can be made more easily via regulated groups e.g the proposal to amend the medical entitlements of 6 HCPC professions, including clinical scientists and biomedical scientists, to supply and administer medicines using a Patient Group Direction.
 This could lead to career development opportunities

 • Participation in Continuing Professional Development (CPD) activities is a requirement for the HCPC registration – employers may preferentially provide funding for training where it is essential to fulfil this requirement.

-• Using the same protected title across all healthcare science specialisms increases recognition.
+• Using the same protected title across all healthcare science specialties increases recognition.
 This raises the profile of Healthcare Scientists and provides reassurance to other Healthcare Professionals, Employers, Professional Bodies and the public that you have the appropriate education, training and experience to provide clinical advice affecting patient care.

 • Many senior management roles require applicants to be on a statutory register.
 Lack of this may put Healthcare Scientists at a disadvantage compared to other professions competing for these roles, e.g Registered Nurses, Allied Health Professionals.